How We Rate Coffee Grinders

 If the grinder is going to be sitting on your countertop 24/7, you’ll want it to at least look somewhat pretty.
 Right?

 Considering the fact that quality grinders are a big investment, nobody wants theirs to break down after a short period of time.
 In the case of burr grinders, we’re also considering how the burrs themselves hold up after frequent use.
 If they dull easily, this would be a situation where the grinder doesn’t score very high marks.

 How fast does your coffee grind?
 With home grinders, this isn’t as important.
 But still, nobody likes to wait for their coffee (thanks Starbucks).

 This one is huge for most people, especially if you have neighbors and housemates who aren’t heavy sleepers.
 Relatively quiet grinders are what I’m looking for here.

-Have a grinder you'd like me to review?
+Have a grinder you’d like us to review?

-I love trying and testing new coffee grinders.
-If you have one that you'd like me to review, please contact me.
+We love trying and testing new coffee grinders.
+If you have one that you’d like us to review, please contact us.